 The colorbar can be left-clicked to add a highlight region.
-A highlight region changes all of the values of a limited range to a specific color to make it easier to see as shown in Figure 51.
+A highlight region changes all of the values of a limited range to a specific color to make it easier to see as shown in Figure 58.
 By default, a highlight region covers 5% of the data values surrounding the clicked location on the colorbar (2.5% above and 2.5% below).
 The size of the region can be changed by using the scroll wheel on the mouse.
 In addition, the highlight region can be removed by right-clicking the colorbar.
 The highlight region can also be moved by clicking and dragging the left mouse button on the colorbar.

-Figure 51.
+Figure 58.
 Colorbar highlight region

-More fine-grained control over the colorbar can be achieved through the FDS Preferences dialog as discussed in Section 6.4.
+More fine-grained control over the colorbar can be achieved by double-clicking the colorbar, which will bring up a dialog to edit the colorbar properties as described in Section 6.3.2.

-6.4.
-Global FDS Properties
+6.3.2.
+Colorbar Properties